antoinesylvia/Texas_Heat_Raceway/README.md

 - Phase 2: Analysis of gravitational acceleration (incline drop) and linear acceleration (straightaway between checkpoint and finish gate).
 [Planned]
 - Phase 3: Exploration of potential energy, work done, power, force, and g-force.
 [Planned]
 - Phase 4: Investigation of energy efficiency, coefficient of restitution, heat generation, impulse and jerk, and terminal velocity.
 [Planned]

+- For more on this please visit our other readme file: [Formulas](https://github.com/antoinesylvia/Texas_Heat_Raceway/blob/main/FORMULAS_TEXAS_HEAT_RACEWAY.md)
 ---------
 Other Notables